xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 phi_local(m; i) in [0, 1]
 ```

 Interpretation: an effective estimate of the probability that node `i` experiences a crash level failure within `H_pred`, conditional on current summaries under encoding `e`.
-We only assume that `phi_local` is well defined and finite on regular states.
+We only assume that `phi_local` is well defined and finite on regular states under `e`.

 4. System crash indicator